nipunkakkar/Malaria-Disease-Detection/README.md

 For this problem we will be using Transfer Learning with ImageDataGenerator.
 Generally VGG16 and VGG19 gives the best accuracy, so here we will be using VGG16

-# Webapp
+# Webapp Demo

-Please find the link to webapp for this project
+Please find the link to webapp for this project https://malaria-disease-detection.herokuapp.com/
-The model saved file is quite large, thus cannot be uploaded to GitHub

 # How to use Webapp